infinum/ios-handbook/Project flow/App Store pre-submission checklist.md

 You can find more information about this topic [here][1].

 ## iPad-specific

-* Your app should work in all four orientations, but if it is only portrait or landscape, it has to support both ways up
+* Your app should work in all four orientations.
+If it is only portrait or landscape, it has to support both ways up
 * Your app doesn't nest popovers, i.e., selecting something on a popover should not display another popover
 * Your app doesn't show more than one popover at a time

 ## Submission package details

 * The name of your app (in the binary package) matches (or is the abbreviated version of) its iTunes name
 * Your iTunes description accurately describes the functionality of the app, i.e., it works as advertised
 * Your iTunes description does not state the price